-In addition, it is proposed that the standard of proof in re-examination will be raised to the civil standard of balance of probabilities, (ie whether the Commissioner is satisfied that it is more likely than not that the relevant patent is valid on the relevant ground) which brings the standard of proof into line with that applied by the court.
+In addition, the standard of proof in re-examination has been raised to the civil standard of balance of probabilities, (ie whether the Commissioner is satisfied that it is more likely than not that the relevant patent is valid on the relevant ground) which brings the standard of proof into line with that applied by the court.

+Given that:

-Given that notions of substantial new question of patentability, likelihood of at least one claim being unpatentable, or likelihood that a petitioner would prevail on at least one claim are irrelevant as to whether re-examination may proceed, we expect that these proposed changes to re-examination should make re-examination a far more attractive option for attacking patents before the Patent Office.
-This is particularly the case given that a petitioner who has been unsuccessful in re-examination proceedings will not later be estopped from attacking the patent in revocation proceedings before the court.
+- re-examination proceeds without assessing if a new question of patentability is raised; and - the likelihood of at least one claim being unpatentable is irrelevant to the proceeding, we expect that these proposed changes to re-examination should make re-examination a far more attractive option for attacking patents before the Patent Office.
+This is particularly the case given that a petitioner who has been unsuccessful in re-examination proceedings will not later be estopped from attacking the patent in revocation proceedings before the court